-General Vo Nguyen Giap’s concept of People’s War called for the total mobilization of Vietnam’s human resources and the transformation of the country’s natural and built environments into weapons of war.
-Thus, as soon as the Communist guerrillas took hold of a South Vietnamese village, cadre worked to consolidate the Vietcong’s control over the residents as well as the surrounding countryside.
+Ho Chi Minh’s concept of People’s War called for the total mobilization of Vietnam’s human resources and the transformation of the country’s natural and built environments into weapons of war.
+Thus, as soon as the Communist guerrillas took hold of a South Vietnamese village, cadre worked to consolidate the Vietcong’s control over the residents, as well as the surrounding countryside.
 Political officers levied taxes on rice farmers, convened show trials for “enemies of the people,” and propagandized the populace on the need to support The Resistance.
 Officers recruited young men into the many branches of the Vietcong military apparatus and organized the peasants into work gangs.
-Those labourers fortified the Vietcong village and the surrounding agricultural landscape against U.S and South Vietnamese forces.
+Those laborers fortified the Vietcong village and the surrounding agricultural landscape against U.S and South Vietnamese forces.

-The Vietnamese have a long history of employing villages as military strongholds.
+The Vietnamese have a long history of employing villages as military fortifications.
 Centuries ago, when the Vietnamese expanded southward out of the Red River Delta, they confronted Cham and Khmer peoples in their path.
 To protect settlers from attack and provide bases from which to launch military forays into Cham and Khmer territory, the Vietnamese constructed fortified villages along their frontier.
 According to author Jonathan Schell, the village of Ben Suc in Binh Duong Province, northwest of Saigon, had once served as a fortified frontier village.
-The bastion of Ben Suc allowed the Vietnamese to secure the fertile Saigon River Valley.
+The bastion of Ben Suc helped the Vietnamese secure the fertile Saigon River Valley.
 Schell, who witnessed the destruction of Ben Suc during Operation Cedar Falls in January 1967, wrote, “…[Ben Suc] had a recorded history going back to the late eighteenth century, when the Nguyen Dynasty, which ruled the southern part of Vietnam fortified it and used it as a base in its campaign to subjugate the natives of the middle region of the country.”